mistertest/cloud-choice/README.md

 <br><br>

 ### PWA Installation
-You can Install it on Desktop OS PC and Mobile directly from the browser with just one button click.
+You can Install it on Desktop OS PC and Mobile directly from the browser with just one button click placed in bottom page.

 ![install](https://raw.githubusercontent.com/mistertest/cloud-choice/main/img/button_install.PNG)